reddylavanya/aboutme/README.md

 ## About

-By using this Repo i practiced how to pull nd push the content into Github.
+By using this Repo I practiced how to pull and push the content into Github.

 ## Recomended tools